Kubernetes CSI Driver#

 Set it to "true" to enforce strict posix mode for cunoFS

-Set it to “true” to allow the root user to use the mount
+Set it to "true" to allow only the root user to access the mount.
+Overrides allow_other

-Set it to “true” to automatically restart cunoFS if an error occurs
+Set it to "true" to automatically restart the cunoFS mount if an error occurs

 Set it to "true" to mount the volume as read only